 5) Deduct When You Can

-The last of the tax tips for the self-employed is to maximize your personal tax return taking advantage of every deduction available to you.
+The last of the tax tips for the self-employed is to maximize your tax return taking advantage of every deduction available to you.
 Like any other business, you are entitled to reduce your overall income with deductions that are related to your work.

 If you have a space in your home used exclusively for your business, this may be a deduction.
 Based on the size of your space, you can prorate your rent or mortgage and home insurance, using that amount as a deduction.